Behaviour Hub

 C4 isolation, off-site direction, suspension

-Refusal to be parked in buddy room, disruption of buddy room, swearing at staff, dangerous conduct, or non-attendance at C3 (75 mins).
+Buddy room refusal for on-call/disruption of the buddy room, swearing at staff, unsafe or dangerous conduct, or non-attendance at C3 (75 mins).

-• Use on-call for swearing at staff/staff decisions, threatening behaviour, or buddy room refusal/disruption.
+• Use on-call for swearing at staff, threatening behaviour, unsafe behaviour, or buddy room refusal.

 Additional consequence rules